NEFSC/READ-SSB-Lee-metadata/CAMS.md

 You may want to filter out the PERMIT=000000, add discards, or add VTR orphans depending the your project.

+### State Landings and Revenue

+Note that the above query (Catch level info for those trips) will only capture activity that occurs in federal waters.
+If interested in total catches at the vessel-level, hullid can be used rather than permit.
+State activity will show up as permit=000000.
+The variable PERMIT_STATE_FED in the CAMS_LAND table indicates whether landings are associated with state or federal fishing activity.
+Many Council managed species have minor state landings, however there are exceptions (e.g. summer flounder, scup, black sea bass).

 # Update Frequency and Completeness